matthewgustitis/SWC-test-boilerplate/README.md

 ### Fixes/Features:
-   ##### deploy.py and test_'s needs to dynamically find out the name of the contract in order to deploy it.
-   ##### this can be done in a few ways :
+   ##### deploy.py and test_'s need to dynamically find out the name of the contract in order to deploy it. this can be done in a few ways :

-      - use a function to make the deploy script with the Contract name in it
+      - use a function to create a deploy script with the Contract name in it

       - update the Contract name in config